Merak (star): Properties

 Based upon parallax measurements, β Ursae Majoris is located at a distance of 79.7 ly from the Sun.
 It is a subgiant, a star that has exhausted the hydrogen in its core and is now cooling as it generates energy through the thermonuclear fusion of hydrogen in a shell outside the core.
 The effective temperature of the outer envelope is about 9,225 K, giving it a white-hued glow that is typical for A-type stars.
 It is larger than the Sun, with about 2.7 times the mass and 2.84 times the solar radius.
 If they were viewed from the same distance, Beta Ursae Majoris would appear much brighter than the Sun, as it is radiating 68 times the Sun's luminosity.

 Observation of the star in the infrared reveal an excess emission that suggests the presence of a circumstellar debris disk of orbiting dust, much like those discovered around Fomalhaut and Vega.
 The mean temperature of this disk is 120 K, indicating that it is centered at a radius of 47 AU from the host star.
 The dust has an estimated mass of about 0.27% the mass of the Earth.

 Beta Ursae Majoris is one of five stars in the Big Dipper that form a part of a loose open cluster called the Ursa Major moving group, sharing the same region of space and not just the same patch of sky from Earth's perspective.
 This group has an estimated age of about 500 (± 100) million years.
 As the members of this group share a common origin and motion through space, this yields an estimate for the age of Beta Ursae Majoris.
 Two stars are known to be located in relatively close proximity: 37 Ursae Majoris at 5.2 ly and Gamma Ursae Majoris at 11 ly; much closer to each other than these stars are to the Earth.

 Nomenclature

 β Ursae Majoris (Latinised to Beta Ursae Majoris) is the star's Bayer designation.

-It bore the traditional name Merak derived from the Arabic المراق al-maraqq 'the loins' (of the bear).
+It bore the traditional name Merak derived from the Arabic المراق al-marāqq 'the loins' (of the bear).
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Merak for this star.

 The Hindus called the star Pulaha, one of the Seven Rishis.

 In Chinese, 北斗 (Běi Dǒu), meaning Northern Dipper, refers to an asterism equivalent to the Big Dipper.
 Consequently, the Chinese name for Beta Ursae Majoris itself is 北斗二 (Běi Dǒu èr, the Second Star of Northern Dipper) and 天璇 (Tiān Xuán, Star of Celestial Rotating Jade).